 If you are reading this article, you most likely have made the decision to go with a goat milk formula.
 That's great!
 Goat milk baby formula is highly nutritious and has some great features that your little one can benefit from.
 Probably the biggest advantage with goat formula is that it's easily digestible.
-This can be great for babies who have problems digesting cow's milk.
-Additionally, it contains much less allergens than cow's milk formula.
+It can sometimes be good option for babies with mild issues digesting cow's milk (but not for babies with a suspected or diagnosed cow's milk allergy or severe lactose intolerance).
+Additionally, it contains less allergens than cow's milk formula.
 And there are some amazing brands out there who produce goat milk formula!

 If you are looking for more information on the differences between goat and cow formula, we have an article that compares them in detail: From preparation, consistency and taste to nutritional value and digestion.

 Now, cow milk formula is usually the standard.
 Most parents in western countries (especially in the US and Canada) opt for cow's milk formula.
 It's the most trusted an by far the most widely used and sold.
 But goat milk is becoming increasingly popular.
 Especially the interest and demand for high quality European goat milk formulas such as Kabrita from the UK and Holle from Germany.
 Goat milk formula has been proven to be safe and healthy alternative to cow's milk formula.
 Many parents nowadays (and for a long time in other cultures) count on goat formula for their baby.

 Before you read on, we would like to point out that breastmilk is always best for your baby.
 It contains the perfect balance of nutrients that babies need for growth and development.
 However, it is not always possible for all mothers to breastfeed their babies.
 For this reason, much research has gone into creating formulas with nutrient profiles that are as close as possible to that of breastmilk.
 Two of those will be introduced and discussed in this article.